Hoka Challenger 8 Review | Worth It In 2026?

 The torsional stability is upgraded by the new premium engineered mesh throughout the shoe, giving it that extra you need on the trail.

 The stability is really impressive on flat terrain or even using it as a running shoe on pavement.
-The shoe itself really kept me from overpronating.
+Even as a neutral shoe, the wide base provided enough inherent stability to keep my stride neutral on tired legs.

 Weight 9/10 (15%)